Can We Get Some Volunteers, Please?

-“The thing I love about boomer volunteers is that they offer seasoned experience and lifelong lessons they’ve learned,” Spencer says.
+“The thing I love about boomer volunteers is that they offer seasoned experience and lifelong lessons they’ve learned,” Spencer said.
 “Young people have great skills in technology and social media, but they don’t have the lessons to share that boomers and seniors do.”

 Spencer believes nonprofits are increasingly tapping into that strength.
-“They’re starting to tell their story and doing a better job of recruiting” older volunteers, she says.
+“They’re starting to tell their story and doing a better job of recruiting” older volunteers, she said.
 “And this age group is responding to those cries for help.”

 The Volunteer-in-Chief Has Started Volunteering

-“My children are out of college and on their own, so I have a sense of relief that my job is done and I can now focus on my interests, such as volunteerism,” Spencer says.
+“My children are out of college and on their own, so I have a sense of relief that my job is done and I can now focus on my interests, such as volunteerism,” Spencer said.
 “Although I volunteered in the past, there’s a different pep in my step now that I don’t have all the obligations.”

 Tips on Finding a Place to Volunteer